-For such stunning flowers, dahlias are actually pretty easy to grow.
-Similar to bulbed flowers, dahlias are grown from tubers, which can be started in early spring and then outdoors after all danger of frost (likewise, you can wait until the soil has warmed and dried a bit in the spring, then plant them directly outdoors).
+For such stunning flowers, dahlias are actually fairly easy to grow.
+Similar to many bulbed flowers, dahlias are grown from tubers, which can be started indoors in early spring and moved outdoors once the danger of frost has passed.
+(Likewise, you can wait until the soil has warmed and dried a bit in the spring, then plant them directly outdoors.)

-You'll want to plant large tubers about six to eight inches deep, while the smaller varieties can be planted three to four inches deep.
+Plant large tubers about 6 to 8 inches deep, while the smaller varieties can be planted 3 to 4 inches deep.
 Ensure they thrive by choosing a spot with a lot of light and watering regularly.
 Within a few months, you'll be treated to the best reward—a garden full of stunning, colorful, and oversized blooms.

-Cut dahlia stems when the central flowers are fully opened.
-Harvesting the flowers in the morning, when the plants are full of water, will give you the longest-lasting blooms.
-When you get them indoors, plunge the stems into two or three inches of hot (not boiling) water to seal them.
+Dahlia's are ready to be cut once the central flowers are fully opened.
+Harvest the blooms in the morning, when the plants are full of water, to ensure the longest-lasting flowers.
+When you get them indoors, plunge the stems into 2 or 3 inches of hot (not boiling) water to seal them.
 Leave them there until the water cools, then arrange as desired.

 In order to flower well, dahlias need full sun, preferably at least six to eight hours a day.
-In hotter climates, (primarily USDA zones eight and up) they will do better with a bit of shade during the peak afternoon hours when the sun is especially hot, and therefore can risk burning the plants.
+In hotter climates (primarily USDA zones 8 and up) they will do better with a bit of shade during the peak afternoon hours, when the sun is especially hot and therefore can risk burning the plants.

-Dahlia—especially young plants—do not need a ton of water in order to thrive.
-In fact, over-watering the plant actually poses more of a potential issue, as excessive water can cause them to rot.
+Dahlias—especially young plants—do not need a ton of water in order to thrive.
+In fact, over-watering the plant can actually pose more of a potential issue, as excessive water can cause them to rot.
 Because the roots of the dahlia are close to the surface of the soil, typical summer rainfall can usually suffice.
-If you get less than one inch of rain in seven days (or are dealing with especially hot temperatures), plan to supplement with additional watering.
-However, with dahlias, it's important to never let the soil dry out.
-Because they're not deep-rooted, dry soil equals a dry plant.
+If you get less than 1 inch of rain in seven days (or are dealing with especially hot temperatures), plan to supplement with additional watering.
+However, with dahlias, it's important to never let the soil dry out—because they're not deep-rooted, a dry top layer of soil equals a dry plant.